 eHealth has the potential to promote individual and social health while fostering innovation, economic growth and cost-saving efficiency.
 To advance in this area, representatives of the EU and US signed a Memorandum of Understanding in 2010.
-In 2013 they decided on a mutual Cooperation Roadmap, which focuses on two work streams areas:
+In 2013 they decided on a mutual Cooperation Roadmap, which focuses on two work streams:

 The EU-US eHealth Cooperation Initiative calls upon stakeholders to engage in the areas mentioned above, particularly during special EU-US eHealth events.